Ristellise/Tweeb.user.js/README.md

 Tweeb works by intercepting network requests to capture tweet data as it's loaded.
 The following buttons will appear on the Twitter interface to provide easy access to its functions:

+### Injected Button Actions

 `[DL Tweets] Session`: Downloads the tweets saved during the current session
 `[DL Tweets] Archive`: Downloads all past archives
 `Wipe Session & Archive`: **Caution:** This action will permanently delete ALL tweets saved in both your current session and the entire archive.
 You will be prompted for confirmation before proceeding.
 `Auto Scroll`: Toggles automatic scrolling.
 The script will scroll down the page until no new tweets are loaded.
 `Auto Scroll [R]`: Toggles automatic scrolling using a previously downloaded JSON archive file (from a session or full archive) as a reference.
 This can be used to scroll and check for tweets not present in the reference file.

+### Userscript Configuration

+- `Toggle Load Archive Cache on Page Refresh`: (Default: OFF).
+  If disabled, archive tweets will not be loaded into the current session.
+  If enabled, a dummy "archive tweet" will be loaded on each page refresh.

 ## "Backends" / "Methods" / "Hooks"